Andrew Caldwell (actor): Career

 Caldwell has had small roles in several films, including Transformers and Drillbit Taylor starring Owen Wilson.
 He had a starring role in the 2008 comedy film College alongside Drake Bell.
 Caldwell co-starred in the 2013 independent teen comedy Geography Club.

 In late 2016 Caldwell was cast in a recurring role on the third season of the CW television series iZombie, playing the role of Harley Jones an anti-government extremist.

+In 2021, Caldwell provided the voice of Frank Spicer in the Arkane Lyon and Bethesda game, Deathloop.

+In November 2024, he was cast in a recurring role on the upcoming superhero series Spider-Noir.